Voland91/servers-manager/README.md

 # The main assumptions
 1. React + TypeScript
 2. Creating app ready to develop in the future
-3. Using styled-components for styling (+ take care about RWD)
+    a.
+Using styled-components for styling (+ take care about RWD)
-4. Atomic desing for components
+    b.
+Atomic desing for components
-5. List component just for initial render - whole logic for changing statuses should be on list item level
+3. List component just for initial render - whole logic for changing statuses should be on list item level
+4. Provide 1:1 UI from the invision project

+### Stack:
+- React,
+- TypeSrcipt,
+- Create React App + TypeSrcipt,
+- ESLint,
+- Prettier,
+- Husky,
+- styled-components

 ### Installation